lostatc/retain-sync/docs/zielen.1.rst

 the file that was modified the least recently.
 The new file name contains the word "conflict" and the date and time of the sync.

-When calculating which files to storey locally, **zielen** first considers whole directory trees.
-Once no more of these directory trees can fit within the storage limit, it fills the remaining space with the highest-priority individual files that remain.
-This behavior can be changed in the profile config file.
+When calculating which files to storey locally, **zielen** considers whole directory trees.
+If a directory is retained locally, than all of its subdirectories are retained as well.

 During a sync, local files that are new since the last sync have their priority artificially inflated in order to keep them in the local directory longer.
 This